SS Ayrfield: Sightseeing

 Located on the south bank of the Parramatta River in Western Sydney, the wreck today is a small tourist attraction and it attracts ruin photographers, as the shipwreck is engulfed in bright green, lush vegetation that contrast the decaying ship hull.
 Its eroding hulks have become a favourite for photography, in addition to its dense mangroves that have grown in the cabins and on the decks.
 During sunset, the rust on the hulls light up in a striking orange colour that contrast the bright green vegetation.
-The ship can only be observed from land.
+The ship can only be observed from a distance.
 Due to the rotting deck and rusting parts, boarding the ship is impossible.

 The wreck is located near the mouth of Haslams Creek with its bow facing the shore.
 The site can be spotted from Wentworth Point and Sydney Olympic Park, the two most proximate suburbs to the wreck.
 It can be accessed from Bennelong Parkway via The Promenade, just opposite of the Sydney International Archery Park, or from Bicentennial Park in the south via the Parklands Circuit walk.
 The wreck catches the eyes of visitors because in some angles it looks out of place (as if it were in a tropical rainforest), when it is actually in the vicinity of modern apartments in Sydney.
 Recent residential developments on the shore that overlook the Ayrfield have encouraged more people to learn of the wreck's existence and a Japanese television crew have filmed a part of a game show with the ship used as a locale.